Dylan Bahamboula: Club career

 He joined Bulgarian side Tsarsko Selo in October 2019, scoring two league goals for the club in 17 appearances, one of them coming in the prestigious 2:1 win over CSKA Sofia, before leaving the team in August 2020.

 In October 2020 he signed for English club Oldham Athletic.
 Following the club's relegation to the National League, Bahamboula was released at the end of the 2021–22 season.

 On 9 July 2022, Bahamboula signed a two-year contract with Scottish Premiership club Livingston.
+Bahamboula was released during the January 2024 transfer window after making 27 appearances in all competitions, scoring once.

+Following his release from Livi, he signed for Bahraini club Busaiteen Club in January 2024.
+He left the club at the end of the 2023–2024 season.
+Shortly afterwards, he signed for French side Saint-Pauloise.

 International career

 Bahamboula was born in France to parents of Congolese descent.
 Bahamboula was a youth international for France.
 He was called up to the Republic of the Congo national football team in 2015.

 Bahamboula made his senior debut for the Republic of the Congo in a 3–1 2019 Africa Cup of Nations qualification loss to the DR Congo on 10 June 2017.

 Personal life

 Dylan is the younger brother of the French former footballer and current rapper Plaisir Bahamboula, known by his stage name as OhPlai.